Johns Hopkins Bayview Medical Center: Community relations

 Johns Hopkins Bayview has partnered with non-profit, business, and community organizations to spearhead efforts to engage the surrounding Baltimore community and address access to equitable healthcare services, housing, economic development, and other socioeconomic issues, which has become represented by the hospitals Healthy Community Partnership.
 The Community Relations Department manages the organization's relations with local partners and are members of the hospital's Medical Center Community Advisory Board and the Community Health Action Project (CHAP).
 Services offered to residents of East Baltimore and the surrounding community include Care-A-Van, which is a free, mobile clinic offered to uninsured pregnant women and children.
 This program offers people immunizations and primary medical care, and grants patients the opportunity to become educated on different medical issues.

 Despite the hospital's efforts to engage in the community, the medical center has faced criticism as a result of social and legal issues.
 In 2008, the Baltimore Sun concluded that Bayview medical center, along with Johns Hopkins Hospital, had filed 14,000 lawsuits against patients from 2003 to 2008 for unpaid medical bills, with the number of new cases steadily rising over the past few years.
 A majority of the patients, low-income African Americans, expressed discontent over the not-for-profit hospital's concern over unpaid medical bills, as hospitals of this caliber receive federal, state, and local reimbursements each year to continue operations.
 The average value of medical services is rising each year, particularly for those without health insurance, creating a financial stress for low-income residents.

 Controversies

 While Bayview medical center has a reputation for its clinical services, the hospital has not always been exempt from medical malpractice and patient safety.
 Radiologists did not notice a fracture on a CT scan of patient, promoting her to wait months to have the issue resolved.
 When questioning the hospital over its role in rectifying these types of issues in the future, the hospital acknowledged her concern but did not answer her question.
-A year after this incident, inspectors resolved that radiologists again had overlooked fatal embolisms on a patients CT scan of their chest.
+A year after this incident, inspectors resolved that radiologists again had overlooked fatal embolisms on a patient's CT scan of their chest.
 These issues resulted in medical violations filed against the hospital, with the first issue being cited as a concern of patient safety and delay in diagnosis.